wunderwuzzi23/blog/content/posts/2021/somewhere-today-a-company-is-breached.md

 Kids that play in the dirt improve their immune system to build up the strength to fight of the real adversary.
 Many organizations invest in firewalls, intrusion prevention systems, anti-virus detection, spam filters, with the assumption that a breach is preventable.

-All those actions are very useful to build a strong security posture.
-Despite all these preventive measures (like hats, gloves, vitamins, cough masks, etc..) some threats will bypass and go beyond those preventive measures and your organization will get sick.
+All those actions are useful to build a strong security posture.
+Despite preventive measures (like hats, gloves, vitamins, masks, etc..) some threats will still get your organization sick.

 This analogy can be applied to computer systems and networks.
 Exposure to threats helps to actively defend systems and to improve our defensive capabilities.
 We can build up the strength to fight off real adversaries and their attacks should the situation arise.

-# Does your organizations possess a functional and effective immune system?
+# Does your organizations possess an effective immune system?

 Do you regularly challenge your defense and detection capabilities to ensure it can withstand real world threats before they impact your business?

-The take away of this analogy is that as much as we would like to be able to prevent a breach, it is not possible.
+The takeaway of this analogy is that as much as we would like to be able to prevent a breach, it is not possible.

-Organizations have to change the threat model they operate with to embrace the mentality that preventive measures will fail and that we have to strengthen our ways and remedies on what happens while and after a breach occurs.
+Organizations must change the threat model they operate with to embrace the mentality that preventive measures will fail and that we have to strengthen our ways and remedies on what happens while and after a breach occurs.
 How will you manage risks knowing that you are breached?

 The defenders in most organization are referred to as the blue team.
 They take on the task to protect the organization from adversaries and breaches.

 They are there to protect, monitor and respond to security events.
 Typically, there is a core team of responders that work shifts to provide 24/7 coverage.

+> Effective defense is difficult to achieve without having resources dedicated to testing, measuring and improve the organization’s immune system, and this is where an Offensive Security Program comes into the picture.

 In extension the blue team gets help and support from everyone else in the organization.
-So many ways in the blue team is the immune system of a healthy organization.
+So, in many ways in the blue team is the immune system of a healthy organization.

-It is there to attempt to prevent breaches, but also to help detect breaches and direct and concert the efforts for successful response and remediation of the threats the organization must deal with.

 ## Changing the threat model

-A modern threat model has to assume that the organization or certain systems have already been breached.
+A modern threat model must assume that the organization or certain systems have already been breached.

 ![/blog/images/2020/binary.jpg](/blog/images/2020/binary.jpg)

 The idea is that a breach cannot be prevented and rather than focusing all your resources on the prevention side, one should invest similarly with the mindset that a breach has already occurred and that there are compromised assets in the organization.

 ## Zero Trust and Assume Breach

 This is even more important if you are not just founding a company but work for an organization that has been operating for many years with focus on preventive or perimeter defenses only.

-Google introduced the BeyondCorp security approach after their perimeter was breached.
+- Google introduced the BeyondCorp security approach after their perimeter was breached.
 BeyondCorp is based upon the network security principle of **Zero Trust**, which means that perimeter defense by itself is not an effective security measure.

-Microsoft has embraced an **Assume Breach** mindset as core security strategy.
+- Microsoft has embraced an **Assume Breach** mindset as core security strategy.

 Chances are that if you work in a mid-size to large company, your organization most likely has already been breached.
 Maybe your organization was not victim of a targeted attack of a competitor or nation state but just collateral damage of wide-ranging attacks that occur across the landscape, like the WannaCry worm or mass phishing attacks.

 And if you are a small sized business, you aren’t safe either, 74% of small and mid-sized companies have experienced a breach according to UK Government survey, compared to 90% of large organizations.
-To change the discussion, we must shift from purely preventive measures to include detection, remediation, eviction and full recovery from adversarial events.
+To change the discussion, we must shift from purely preventive measures to include detection, remediation, eviction, and full recovery from adversarial events.

-Do not wait for an external occurrence of a breach, go and actively prepare for such events and conditions.
+> Do not wait for an external occurrence of a breach.
+Go, and actively prepare for such events and conditions.
 Consider your organization breached right now - you just have not found the adversary yet.

 Effective defense is difficult to achieve without having resources dedicated to testing, measuring and improve the organization’s immune system, and this is where an Offensive Security Program comes into the picture.

 # Embracing the Red

 Invest in offensive security to breach yourself.
-Establishing an internal offensive security program can help build up and improve the immune system of an organization.
+Establishing an internal offensive security program will help build up and improve the immune system of an organization.
 It gives the organization the opportunity to develop a better understanding of and resilience to attacks.

 ![/blog/images/2021/matrix2.jpg](/blog/images/2021/matrix2.jpg)

-If real breaches occur, then the organization can effectively act to detect and remediate the adversary.
-The overarching goal is to help the organization improve protection, detection and response capabilities of an organization.
+If real breaches occur, the organization can effectively act to detect and remediate the threat.
+The overarching goal is to help the organization improve protection, detection, and response capabilities.

-To put another spin on the topic offensive security reduces uncertainty around the state of the security of an organization.
+Offensive security reduces uncertainty around the state of the security of an organization.
 Therefore, an offensive security program is perfectly positioned to inform the risk management process to help make informed business decisions.

-Cheers, Johann.
+Cheers.
 [@wunderwuzzi23](https://twitter.com/wunderwuzzi23)